-The Kingdom Of Dreams.
-The Kingdom of Dreams is a live entertainment zone that is full of the Indian cultural heritage which is on the showcase through many interesting and captivating events and performances.
+The Kingdom of Dreams is a live entertainment zone that is full of Indian cultural heritage which is on the showcase through many interesting and captivating events and performances.

-Cyber Hub.
-It won’t be wrong to say that the cyber hub can be considered as an uptown party place which is known specifically for its lively nightlife.
+It won’t be wrong to say that the cyber hub can be considered as an uptown party place that is known specifically for its lively nightlife.
 For those who have an inclination towards eating good food and parties this place is really worth a visit.

 How to Reach Gurugram

 Gurugram is your perfect urban travel getaway.
-It is a great place worth exploring with your family and friends and take a heartful of memories away.
-Gurugram is situated at an approximate distance of 42, 1,532, 1,380, and 2,143 km from Delhi, Kolkata, Mumbai and Bengaluru respectively.
+It is a great place worth exploring with your family and friends and takes a heartful of memories away.
+Gurugram is situated at an approximate distance of 42, 1,532, 1,380, and 2,143 km from Delhi, Kolkata, Mumbai, and Bengaluru respectively.
 Here is how you can travel to Gurugram by the following means of transportation.

-By Train.
 Gurugram has its own railway station.
 So, planning a trip to Gurugram won’t be an issue for you.
 You can easily find a train from major Indian cities.
 After deboarding the train you can easily catch a cab or an auto-rickshaw to reach your destination.
-From Delhi, you can also plan on travelling via metro.
+From Delhi, you can also plan on traveling via metro.
 For this, you will need to deboard at the Huda City Centre station.
-Once off the metro, you can easily take a cab, auto or even a rickshaw which are there in front of the station's entry.
+Once off the metro, you can easily take a cab, auto, or even a rickshaw which is there in front of the station's entry.

-By Road.
 The overall connectivity via road towards Gurugram is fairly good.
-Thus, travelling here via road shouldn’t be a problem for you.
+Thus, traveling here via road shouldn’t be a problem for you.
 You can either take a bus (interstate or private) from nearby cities like Delhi and Chandigarh.
-However, the best way to experience Haryana would be by travelling via your own vehicle.
+However, the best way to experience Haryana would be by traveling via your own vehicle.
 The experience of a road trip cannot be matched with anything else.